AdobeDocs/control-panel.en/help/sftp/using/ip-range-allow-listing.md

 >[!CONTEXTUALHELP]
 >id="cp_sftp_iprange_add"
->title="Add New IP Range"
+>title="Create IP range"
->abstract="Define the IP ranges that you want to add to the allow list in order to connect to your SFTP servers."
+>abstract="Define the IP ranges that you want to add to the allow list in order to connect to your SFTP server."

 To add an IP range to the allow list, follow these steps: